Iran University of Medical Sciences • Journals

 Human intervention studies

-• Prospective registration before enrolment of the first participant
+• Registration before first participant enrolment

-• Updating registry records and reporting protocol changes
+• Updating registry records and protocol changes

 Image integrity & figure preparation